christophnetz/Cinema_git_old/README.md

 Sprout_radius can be set to 256 (or landscape.dim/2).

 ### mutation_prob
-The mutation_prob parameter sets the probability, with which a network weight mutates during reproduction.
+The mutation_prob parameter sets the probability with which a network weight mutates during reproduction.
-Mutations are applied to offspring and effect sizes are drawn from a Cauchy distribution.
+Mutations are applied to offspring and the effect sizes are drawn from a Cauchy distribution.
 By default, mutation_prob =  0.001.

 ### mutationstep